100 Ceiling Ideas for Every Home

 10. Raw Beauty

 Hidden underneath your drywall is an intricate network of supports, wiring, and ductwork.
 Exposing it can give your home the perfect industrial look.
 This ceiling option makes your ceiling look higher.

-A smart option is to paint everything that’s exposed with a black paint.
+A smart option is to paint everything that’s exposed with black paint.
 This will create a void that tricks the eye into not being totally sure where the ceiling actually ends.
-It also changes your unfinished ceiling from construction zone to polished look.
+It also changes your unfinished ceiling from a construction zone to a polished look.

-For another approach to the unfinished look, consider doing it in a rustic cabin.
+For another approach to the unfinished look, consider doing it in a rustic cabin ceiling.
 You can expose all of the wood framework and beams.
 This highlights the cabin look of the home.

 When designing your new ceiling, you should think about the lighting you plan to use.
 The modern approach includes recessed lighting.
 The traditional method calls for installing a light fixture, such as a chandelier.

 Many cove lighting ideas focus on pointing the light down.
 While this makes sense, it tends to miss out on a great opportunity.
 Consider pointing the light upward.
 You could illuminate the recesses of your floating, suspended, or tray ceiling.
 Or you could place lighting along the base of your vaulted ceiling to illuminate the slant.

 12. Thinking Outside the Box

 One of the most beautiful kitchen ceiling ideas is a metal ceiling.
 You can use tin ceiling tiles to create an elegant vintage look.
 This is perfect for a vintage-inspired, farmhouse, or rustic kitchen.
 The metal tiles will have a three-dimensional feel created by the stamped designs.
 They also reflect light and become the focal point of the room.